 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where blödite typically forms.
+Look in evaporite deposits country, the host setting where blödite typically forms.
 If you start seeing halite, polyhalite, kieserite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.